jkroes/urob-zmk-config/readme.md

 deactivation won't work.
 But this is rare -- most number sequences are terminated by `space`, `return` or some form of punctuation/delimination.
-To deal with the rare cases where they aren't, there is a `CANCEL` key on the navigation-layer that deactivates Numword, Capsword and Smart-mouse.
+To deal with the rare cases where they aren't, there is a `CANCEL` key on the navigation-layer that deactivates Numword and Capsword.
 (It also toggles off when pressing `Numword` again, but I find it cognitively easier to have a dedicated "off-switch" than keeping track of which modes are currently active.)

-##### Smart-Mouse

-Similarly to Numword, I have a smart-mouse layer (activated by comboing
-<kbd>W</kbd> + <kbd>P</kbd>), which replaces the navigation cluster with scroll
-and mouse-movements, and replaces the right thumbs with mouse buttons.
-Pressing any other key automatically deactivates the layer.

 ##### Magic Repeat/Shift/Capsword